 It is originally from Ethiopia and was the first grain to be grown for this specific purpose.
 The ‘Arabica coffee’ is the most popular kind of coffee worldwide – making up 60% of the coffee production in the world.

-High-quality Arabica beans grow mostly on Latin America and African countries such as:
+High-quality Arabica beans grow mostly in Latin America and African countries such as:

 It is important to note that Brazil is the largest producer of Arabica coffee beans in the world.
-Furthermore, there are 20+ types of Arabica beans that range from Caturra, Kent, and Mocca to Pacas and Villalobos.
+Furthermore, 20+ types of Arabica beans range from Caturra, Kent, and Mocca to Pacas and Villalobos.

 Therefore, if you are just starting, we recommend you consider investing in this particular bean-type for several reasons: